Coconut Charcoal Powder for Teeth Whitening (Yep, It Really Works!)

 One of the benefits of activated coconut charcoal versus traditional whiteners is that charcoal pulls toxins away without leaving harmful effects.
-Coconut Charcoal powder is even more efficient than regular charcoal as the pore size is larger.
-Thus, the pulling effect is greater.
+Coconut Charcoal powder is even more effective than regular charcoal as the pore size is larger, thus, the pulling effect is greater.
 Traditional whiteners use hydrogen peroxide or similar chemicals which can sometimes lead to gum inflammation and tooth sensitivity.
 If you have any open cuts or recent dental work, wait until you’ve healed completely.

 What Not To Do

 Even though charcoal is safe to swallow, you want to be careful on how much you ingest.
 Having too much charcoal in your system can cause dehydration and constipation.
 It can also block your body from taking in the minerals you actually need for healthy functions.
 So if you swallow some, make sure you to drink plenty of water to counteract this process.

 How much does it cost?

 The cost of activated coconut charcoal is much cheaper than packs of whitening strips or multiple visits to your dentist for laser whitening treatment.
 It is also an extremely potent ingredient so you don’t need much (roughly one teaspoon per whitening session).